MaxWeissenborn/Neural-networks-in-hydrology-A-comparative-study-of-different-algorithms/README.md

 # About

-This repository holds all the code I devolped for my masters thesis
+This repository holds all the code I developed for my masters' thesis

 # Neural networks in hydrology: A comparative study of different algorithms